csebooks/java-programming/content.en/the-java-language/generics/_index.md

 A raw type is not type safe.
 Thus, a variable of a raw type can be assigned a reference to any type of **Gen** object.
 The reverse is also allowed; a variable of a specific **Gen** type can be assigned a reference to a raw **Gen** object.
 However, both operations are potentially unsafe because the type checking mechanism of generics is circumvented.

-This lack of type safety is illustrated by the commented-out lines at the end

 This lack of type safety is illustrated by the commented-out lines at the end of the program.
 Let’s examine each case.
 First, consider the following situation:
 ```
 // int i = (Integer) raw.getob(); // run-time error